Marriage and divorce statistics 2021

 However, there are concerns the pandemic and ensuing recession could cause divorce and separation rates to rise in the coming months and years.
 Statistics from the Separation Guide show a 314% increase in the number of couples thinking about separating during lockdown.

-Another survey from Relationships Australia last year found 42% of respondents stating isolation had negatively impacted their relationship with their partner.
+Another survey from Relationships Australia last year found 42% of respondents said isolation had negatively impacted their relationship with their partner.

 Married couples are in better financial positions than single or divorced people

-Likewise, married or partnered Australians also put substantially more money into savings each month ($910).
+Likewise, married or partnered Australians also put substantially more money into savings each month ($928) than unmarried ($642) or divorced people ($336).

 Part of this is likely because marriage comes with age, meaning those who get married are likely already earning higher incomes than younger adults for instance.

-Marriage also has the potential to create a financial buffer by bringing two incomes together under the same roof, making couples more financially stable than those who are single.
+Marriage can also create a financial buffer by bringing two incomes together under the same roof, making couples more financially stable than those who are single.

 Divorcees are more likely to be "spenders"

-Interestingly, those who are divorced (8%) are twice as likely to have five or more years' worth of credit card debt as those who are married (4%).
+Interestingly, those who are divorced (8%) are more than twice as likely to have five or more years' worth of credit card debt as those who are married (3%).

 Divorcees are also more likely to classify themselves as "spenders" than those who are married.
 A Finder survey found 47% of those who are divorced say they are spenders rather than savers, compared to 38% of those who are married.